 As you can see here, there are two bottom drains in this pond build.
 The pond surface is made in a bowl like shape so fish waste and detritus flows downward into the drain.
 The pond uses a waterfall feature and a pond skimmer.
 This is what we would call in the industry the pinnacle of koi pond keeping.
 This is how commercial installs are done and they require little maintenance, however, they are only affordable to commercial businesses or very wealthy individuals.
 We need to narrow our focus down to a more reasonable setup, which we will get to later.

-Now let’s talk about the next point, a safe environment.
+Now let’s talk about the next point, a safe environment to provide the best care for your Koi.
 A Koi Pond needs to be dig deep enough so the fish can hide away from predators on the surface.
 We want to make sure our Koi are safe from animals such as raccoons, possums, and herons.
 In addition to this, we want to make sure the Koi are protected from sharp objects like sharp rocks or sharp surfaces.
 This becomes even more important as Koi start to spawn.

 How Big Should My Koi Pond Be?